ianlcurtis1/cog-search-and-chatgpt-hack/README.md

 # Cognitive Search & ChatGPT Hack

+--THIS IS A WORKING DOCUMENT AND IS (VERY) INCOMPLETE--

 # Hack Purpose
 Customers are confused as to where Azure Cognitive Search (ACS) comes into the picture when using ChatGPT with their data.
-The hack is to crystalise the capabilities and value offering that ACS gives in the minds of CSAs and others so that they can have a customer conversation -
+The hack is to crystalise the capabilities and value offering that ACS gives in the minds of CSAs and others so that they can have a customer conversation.
+Benefits include:
 1. Data ingestion from many sources
 2. Data enrichment
 3. Vector search